samschwartzbein/samschwartzbein/README.md

 - 👋 Hi, I’m @samschwartzbein
 - 👀 I’m interested in ...
 Machine Learning, Economics, Data Science
 - 🌱 I’m currently learning ...
 M.A candidate in Economics @ The University of Toronto (2022)
 - 💞️ I’m looking to collaborate on ...
-Machine Learning, Econometric, and any other kind of data project!
+Machine Learning, Econometrics, Web Scraping, and other data projects!
 - 📫 How to reach me ... samschwartzbein@gmail.com

 <!---